Queatz/Closer/Features.md

  [o] P0 (Polish) Crash when location is unknown
- [o] P0.1 (Polish) After denying location, don't ask again [o] P0.1 (Polish) No network icon in app not toast!
+ [o] P0.1 (Polish) After denying location, don't ask again [o] P0.1 (Polish) Contacts not showing up on Android 7.0 [o] P0.1 (Polish) No network icon in app not toast!
 "You are offline" [o] P0.2 (Polish) HTTPS
- [0] P0.3 (Polish) Closer only cancel events not in the past [0] P0.3 (Polish) Tapping into message box when share is active in event cancels share [o] P0.4 (Polish) Some messages/groups are duplicated
+ [ ] P0.2 (Polish) Only allow app to talk to backend (signature header, support multiple header values) X-CLOSER-APP-ID [0] P0.3 (Polish) Closer only cancel events not in the past [0] P0.3 (Polish) Tapping into message box when share is active in event cancels share [o] P0.4 (Polish) Some messages/groups are duplicated